Life Skills for Teens

 “They don’t like to pick up the phone or answer a phone call,” says Castellano.
 “You can’t communicate everything in a text message or a Snapchat.”

-Life Skills for Teens Will Lead to More Success at Work
+Soft Life Skills Will Lead to More Success at Work

 Life skills take practice, but a lack of them can make success harder to come by, says Dru Tomlin of the Association of Middle Level Education.